mashupbots/plebify/docs/UserManual.rst

 do Tasks
 --------

+This is a specification of the connector task(s) that a job must execute when an event fires.

 You can specify one or more tasks between the ``[ ]``.
 Each task must be enclosed by ``{ }`` and separated by comma.
 Each task setting must be on a new line.